-- To appropriate officials in connection with a health or safety emergency.
+- To appropriate officials or parents in connection with a health or safety emergency.

 - To a victim of an alleged perpetrator of a crime of violence or a nonforcible sex offense, subject to the requirements.
-The disclosure may only include the final results of the disciplinary proceeding with respect to that alleged crime or offense, regardless of the finding.
+The disclosure may only include the final results of the disciplinary proceeding with respect to that alleged crime or offense regardless of the finding.

 - To the Department of Homeland Security (DHS), formerly Immigration and Naturalization Services (INS), upon a specific request to Berklee to verify F-1 status of international students.

 The following directory information is considered to be informational in nature and may be released without the student’s permission at the school’s discretion: name; dates of attendance; semester level/term level/class; enrollment status (FT, PT, withdrawn); program of study (master, bachelor, diploma, certificate, or other); field of study (major, minor, institute, instrument); school email address; most recent educational institution attended; dean's list awards; degrees/credentials conferred including honors and date(s) of conferral; performances; class ensemble participation; private instruction teachers; artistic experience; participation in official clubs and activities including Division III sports at Emerson College; photographic and video images; school mailbox number; date of birth; local address; home address; hometown; and phone number.
 If a student does not wish the institution to disclose directory information from his or her educational records without prior written consent, the student must notify the institution in writing or via the student’s my.berklee.edu account.
 The student should indicate which data the student does not wish to be released and return the request to the Office of the Registrar.
 The student’s information will not be disclosed from the time the Office of the Registrar receives the student’s form until the request is rescinded.